Windsor Station (Montreal): Today

 Since 1993, the structure is no longer connected to the rail network.
-It was sold by CP to Cadillac Fairview in 2009 (thus removing it from the jurisdiction of the Heritage Railway Stations Act; consequently, it was classified as a provincial heritage site that same year).
+It was sold by CP to Cadillac Fairview in 2009 (thus removing it from the jurisdiction of the Heritage Railway Stations Protection Act; consequently, it was classified as a provincial heritage site that same year).

 Also located in the station is the Canadian Railway Office of Arbitration.

 The rest of Windsor Station has been redeveloped into an office complex and houses some restaurants and cafés.
 The interior concourse, which is open to the public, can be rented for private and public events.
 The lower floor is part of the RÉSO and connects the Bonaventure metro station with the Lucien-L'Allier commuter rail station as well as the Bell Centre.
 The 13 terminal tracks running into Windsor Station and the overhead canopy have been removed, and replaced by a public square.